 Commission Tracking Software

-Commission Tracking Software is designed to automate the process of calculating sales compensation as well as tracking salespeople’s commission and performance.
+Commission Tracking Software (aka Incentive Compensation Management Software) is designed to automate the process of calculating sales compensation as well as tracking salespeople’s commissions and performance.

-Sales commissions are incentives typically paid immediately and calculated based on a set or variable percentage of sales, revenue, gross margin, or other variables.
-Paid in addition to other payments such as salary.
+Commissions are a form of compensation.
+They are "variable" incentives paid to individuals because they are based on performance.
+Commissions are typically a percentage of sale volume, revenue, gross margin, or other variables.
+Commissions are paid in addition to other forms of compensation such as salary.

 Commission expense is an accounting term describing an entry to record its liability for the compensation payable to a salesperson.

 Compensation administration is a component of human resource management that deals with claims monitoring and administration, report generation, revenue recognition, and communication with employees, managers, insurance carriers, medical staff, and lawyers.

 It refers to planning, organizing, and controlling the direct and indirect payments employees receive for the work they perform.

 Three basic compensation plans are available to sales management: salary, commission, and combination (salary plus incentive) plans.

 Compensation Management Software

 Compensation Management Software is a tool used to view and adjust compensation policies, plan bonuses and commission components, and recommend pay adjustments.